I am an Associate Professor in the Department of English at the University of Texas at Austin

 Work Shared in CORE

-In the Spring of 2021, I will be on leave from teaching to write up findings from my various Good Systems projects, and to work on my book in progress, Gothic Care: Walter Scott and the Stewardship of Antiquarian Romance
+My works in progress include writing up findings from my various Good Systems projects, and my book manuscript Gothic Care: Walter Scott and the Stewardship of Antiquarian Romance

 .
 Analyzing Scott’s pathbreaking historical fictions, this study proposes a new model for understanding his achievement: a model in which authorship and kingship ultimately matter less for his work than does an ethos of stewardship, remediating literature and life alike.